Fraganya/bhei-gis/README.md

 # bhei-gis
-A GIS Web deployment for Blantyre Higher Education and Training Institutions data.
+A GIS Web deployment for Blantyre Higher Education and Training Institutions data based on [leaflet.js](https://leafletjs.com/).
 It showcases available institutions in Blantyre together with their details.

 # Introduction